 How Templar Will Help You Avoid/Limit Asbestos Exposure:

 - Wewillsend qualified inspectors to perform a detailed asbestos inspection.

 - A variety of proven asbestos testing methods including indoor air sampling and analysis, and materials sampling helps us get the most accurate results.

 - Although not easy to identify, we have the experience and resources to identify them and confirm them through independent laboratory analysis.

 - Our experts will suggest the right way to minimize or eliminate asbestos exposure and its related health risks.
 Removal is not always your best option (especially if the asbestos is not a source of airborne fibres).
 In some cases sealing the products works better.

-Whatever the extent of your problem, you can rely on Templar Mould to help you avoid asbestos exposure and the consequent health risks.
+Whatever the extent of your problem, you can rely on Templar Environmental Services to help you avoid asbestos exposure and the consequent health risks.